anthonyzhang1/rratchan/README.md

 ![/a/ board](https://github.com/anthonyzhang1/rratchan/blob/main/.github/board.png)

-A thread in the /jp/ board, which shows the thread's image and its replies:
+A thread in the /jp/ board, which shows the thread and its replies:

 ![/jp/ thread](https://github.com/anthonyzhang1/rratchan/blob/main/.github/thread.png)